Ask a derm: Why is my scalp so dry and what can I do about it?

 The lowdown on getting rid of those little white flakes.

 This year, however, the dryness is back with a vengeance, determined to exceed every previous year.
 I was perplexed as to why this was happening.
-I mean, I’m hardly exposed to cold weather because I stay inside nearly all hours of the day (thanks, lockdown).
+I mean, I’m hardly exposed to cold weather since I stay inside most of the day, working from home.

 Looking for more haircare advice?
 Head over to our Beauty section.

-Yes, I’ll admit, I’ve been neglecting my scalp.
-I’m prone to dryness everywhere, and religiously slather oils and creams on my face, lips and body.
-But I’ve been at a loss when it comes to addressing the dryness of my scalp.
+I’m prone to dryness everywhere and religiously slather oils and creams on my face, lips and body.
+But I’ve been at a loss when it comes to addressing the dryness of my scalp, besides using my housemate’s Head and Shoulders.

-I’m fed up with the morning cringe I experience when I spot those pesky white flakes, and I’m sick of avoiding black tops.
-In search of answers, I enlisted some help from Dr Bevin Bhoyrul from Sinclair Dermatology, who told me how to know when you have a dry scalp, what the causes are and how to get rid of it.
+I’m fed up with worrying about those pesky white flakes and I’m sick of avoiding black tops.
+In search of answers, I enlisted some help from Dr Bevin Bhoyrul from Sinclair Dermatology, who told me what the causes are and how to get rid of it.

 Signs that you have a dry scalp